But there are questions that remain about her:

 March 4, 1876 from the Savannah Newspaper archives at the Georgia Historical Society

 The crew this dark morning, may have been exhausted.
 No one knows.
 But what we do know is someone had made a fatal mistake in navigation, putting the ship in a position that was to be unrecoverable.
-Hearts would have been in throats as everyone standing would be thrown forward.
+Or, after finding Tybee Roads she had dropped her anchor only to have it drag.
+In either case, hearts would have been in throats as everyone standing would be thrown forward.
 They would try to steady themselves as they stood back up and felt the ship twirl on her keel and heal over.
 Then the panic and the shouting and the dashing about would have begun.
 But it was too late to save her.
-The Carrier Dove had run aground on what was then known as Stone Horse Shoals, just to the south of Tybee Roads.
+The Carrier Dove had grounded on what was then known as Stone Horse Shoals, just to the south of Tybee Roads.